2019-MIT-Environmental-Bioinformatics/nitrogenfix-project/README.md

 		Output files containing the info. from the alignment step of both nifH and nifD sequences.
 	-Step 4 Build Tree
 		Final output file for the tree building step.
 Both out files for nifD and nifH are found here.
+	-Step 5
+		Final image comparisons between our results and the published results.
+3. Figure 3
+	-Output images created using the python script

+### Other directories
+1. Recovered: These are the recovered files that were deleted using git reset --hard.
+They have very weird names and it's probably impossible to figure out which is which without opening them.
+But thought it would be reasonable to include them in the repo.
+2. Trash:
+	Inside this folder are all the lost children that we either used but didn't need to or found no use for them at all.